ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

     ```

 The `cpe_23.12-rocm_5.6.0.sif` container image file (referenced by `${CCPE_IMAGE_FILE}`) is instantiated on the GPU node where it runs the `${CCPE_ROCM_RUNNER}` script,
-which activates the containerised custom Python environment preparatory to executing the `wave_equation_1d.py` code (courtesy of Mario Dagreda).
+which activates the containerised custom Python environment preparatory to executing the `wave_equation_1d.py` code (courtesy of [Mario Dagreda](https://github.com/madagra/basic-pinn.git)).

-The output is a GIF animation (`wave_equation_1d.gif`) that shows an oscillating wave as inferred from the trainined PINN.
+The output is a GIF animation (`wave_equation_1d.gif`) that shows an oscillating wave as inferred from the trained PINN.